djw8605/gp-stor-website/src/content/docs/contact.md

 ---
 title: Contact
 description: Get in touch with the GP-STOR team
+banner:
+  content: |
+    GP-STOR is currently in the acquisition and deployment phase.
+Access methods, policies, and allocation processes are being finalized and will be published with the production service launch.
 ---

 Contact channels for GP‑STOR will be announced as the service enters production.
 In the meantime: